disjunction/node-request-plus/README.md

 ### Log Wrapper

 Just outputs some some of the events to stdout/stderr.
-Thus **requires event wrapper**.
+Thus it **requires event wrapper**.

 The main intention of this plugin is just to give a simple way to switch on logging when debugging.
 Though with some effort you can use it also in production for logging particular events